 Adopt a coding style that permits the selected language processor and analysis tools to verify that all cases are covered.
 Where this is not possible, use a default clause that diagnoses the error.

 Adopt a coding style that requires the default clause to be the last clause in the switch statement to assist the maintenance of complex switch statements.
-This also applies to switch expressions where coverage is not checked by the language.Apply the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.27.5.
+This also applies to switch expressions where coverage is not checked by the language.

-Adopt a coding style that requires every nonempty case statement to be terminated with a break statement.
-Alternatively, if a direct fall through from one nonempty case to another is required that would violate the coding style, then this should be clearly documented by a comment, preferably one recognized by the analysis tool used.

-Adopt a coding style that permits your the selected language processor and analysis tools to verify that all cases are covered.
-Where this is not possible, use a default clause that diagnoses the error.

-Adopt a coding style that requires the default clause to be either the first or last clause in the switch statement to assist the maintenance of complex switch statements.

 6.28 Demarcation of control flow [EOJ]

 6.28.1 Applicability to language